 The effectiveness of our approach is demonstrated by its successful application to various chemical systems.
-In the presented examples (along with other works currently under study in our group or being submitted), the transition state located at the end of FASTCAR was more stable than the provided one.
-In a particular case, FASTCAR needed to be rerun to ensure the location of the global minimum transition state, because of an incomplete exploration of the potential energy surface by CREST.
-Nevertheless, the presented results demonstrate the ability of the proposed workflow to quickly locate transition states and determine accurate geometries, and forthcoming publications on our group will further illustrate the efficiency of FASTCAR in providing activation and reaction energies meeting experimental data, in various areas from sugar chemistry, organocatalysis and radical chemistry.
+In the presented examples (along with other works currently under study in our group and recently published), the transition state located at the end of FASTCAR was more stable than the provided one.
+In one particular case, FASTCAR needed to be rerun to ensure the location of the global minimum transition state, because of an incomplete exploration of the potential energy surface at the DFTB-based metadynamics level.
+Nevertheless, the presented results demonstrate the ability of the proposed workflow to quickly locate transition states and determine accurate geometries, and forthcoming publications from our group will further illustrate the efficiency of FASTCAR in providing activation and reaction energies meeting experimental data, in various areas from sugar chemistry, organocatalysis and radical chemistry.
 We believe the solution as it stands is of value for the scientific community, helping in addressing more and more complex chemical reactions by computational methods.
 In the near future, we will nevertheless improve FASTCAR by the integration of several new features.
-These will noticeably include the integration of the iterative mode within the main frame, but also the interfacing to other quantum chemistry codes.
+These will noticeably include the integration of the iterative mode within the main frame, but also the interfacing to other quantum chemistry codes and possibility to run further additional calculations (varying the calculation level or running post-SCF analyses).